Frank Sinatra as Danny Ocean, smooth-talking con man and casino heister

 The Peach Sweater

-Sinatra makes his first on-screen appearance in Ocean’s Eleven wearing a luxurious peach-colored mohair sweater.
-The sweater is a long-sleeve pullover with a thick ribbed v-neck.
-The cuffs and waistband are also ribbed.
-Despite this particular sweater’s considerable bulk, the famously thin Sinatra still looks slim and trim as he waltzes into the room and settles comfortably into a chair.
+Sinatra makes his first on-screen appearance in Ocean’s Eleven wearing a luxurious peach-colored fuzzy mohair long-sleeved sweater with a thick ribbed v-neck, cuffs, and hem.
+Despite this particular sweater’s considerable bulk, the famously thin Sinatra still looks slim and trim as he waltzes into the Phoenix suite he shares with Jimmy Foster (Peter Lawford) and settles comfortably into a chair.

 Mohair sweaters are very difficult to track down these days, especially for men.
 Scott’s Sweaters features a rotating assortment of vintage mohair sweaters for sale if you’re determined to evoke Sinatra’s on-screen brand of fuzzy luxury.
 Otherwise, you may need to seek out an angora blend or stick to cashmere, a comfortable but typically less fuzzy option.